MartinAchondo/XPPBE/README.md

     simulation.postprocessing()
     ```

-8. For quick postprocessing, use the [Postprocessing Jupyter Notebook](./code/Post/post.ipynb).
+8. For quick postprocessing, use the [Postprocessing Jupyter Notebook](./code/Post/Post_Template.ipynb) that will be added to the results directory after executing the `bash Allrun` command.

 ## Citing